LucPle/Railsem19-segmentation-with-DeepLabV3Plus/README.md

 ![Thumbnail 1](outputs/good_full_labels/rs07747.png)

+## Notes
+**Important:** This repository does not include a data loader.
+Sorry for the inconvenience, and I recommend using these results as a reference only.

 ## 🌟 Introduction

 This project aims to perform semantic segmentation on the Railsem19 dataset using the DeepLabV3Plus model.
 The goal is to classify rail and track as well as detect other railway-related structures and objects to improve object detection performance in various railway environments.